 Ms. Konkle is the past President and Chief Executive Officer of The Brick Ltd. Prior to joining The Brick in 2010 as President of Business Support, she held a number of positions with Walmart Canada, including Chief Operating Officer and Chief Customer Officer.
 Ms. Konkle also held a number of senior executive positions with Loblaw Companies Ltd., including Executive Vice President, Atlantic Wholesale Division, Ms. Konkle is a director of Boyd Group Services Inc., GFL Environmental Inc., Bailey Metal Products, Elswood Investment Corporation and Abarta.
 She is a past director of Longo's Fruit Markets Inc., Dare Foods, The Brick Ltd., Trans Global Insurance, the Canadian Chamber of Commerce and Habitat for Humanity.
 Ms. Konkle obtained her ICD.D designation from the Institute of Corporate Directors in 2014.

-Board/Committee Membership At tendance Attendan ce (Total) Board of Directors Compensation Committee (Chair) 4 of 4 4 of 4 100% 100% 13 of 13 100% Governance Committee 5 of 5 100%
+Board/Committee Membership A ttendance Attendan ce (Total) Board of Directors Compensation Committee (Chair) Governance Committee 5 of 5 5 of 5 4 of 4 100% 100% 100% 14 of 14 100%

 Boyd Group Services Inc.; GFL Environmental Inc.